We are a local project that looks to have a regional impact that contributes to the conservation of the endangered mountain tapir

 Its conservation status is worrying, as there are probably no more than five thousand individuals of this species in its entire range, which mainly comprises the Andean ecosystems above 2400 m from northern Peru, through eastern Ecuador and to the south of the central and eastern Andean ranges of Colombia.

 The IUCN classifies the mountain tapir as an endangered species.
 However, it is the species that has received the least attention from the scientific community, governments, zoos, international NGOs and conservation sponsors.

 What we do?

 Our project is located in the south of Colombian Andes in an area known as the Colombian Massif.
-There we develop a pilot project focused on the establishment of an extensive management area where a long term strategy for the conservation of the species is being implemented with strong emphasis on the participation of local communities in the activities of the project.
+There we develop a conservation project focused on strengthening a community based management area where a long term strategy for the conservation of andean biodiversity is being implemented since 2007.

-The project’s main components are: mountain tapir population and habitat management, education of local communities through a hands-on strategy, ecological research on mountain tapir and its habitats and community development through implementation of productive projects around responsible use of biodiversity.
+The project’s main components are: ecological research, education and training of local communities on wildlife conservation and community development through responsible use of biodiversity.

 Community based conservation

 It is necessary to involve local people in productive alternatives based on biodiversity conservation.
-For that reason Mountain Tapir Forever is working along with community based organizations that are identifying alternatives that can improve living standards for people without destroying mountain tapir habitat.
+For that reason we are working along with community based organizations that are identifying alternatives that can improve living standards for people without destroying mountain tapir habitat.

-We also involve local communities as part of our research about mountain tapir and Andean ecosystem ecology.
+We also involve local communities as part of our research about mountain tapirs and related species.
 Local groups are now specialized on infrared camera sampling techniques and we establish a dialogue in which our academic knowledge is combined with empiric knowledge of the local inhabitants to perform an efficient work that turns into faster answers to our research questions.